-A strong partnership has been built between FACE, the Keele and North Staffordshire Primary SCITT(School Centred Initial Teacher Training) based at Keele University and FACE member Dorrington Hall Farm.
+A strong partnership has been built between LEAF Education's predecessor FACE, the Keele and North Staffordshire Primary SCITT(School Centred Initial Teacher Training) based at Keele University and member Dorrington Hall Farm.
 This group has worked together on a number of courses for trainee teachers.

 The visits from Keele trainee teachers to Dorrington Hall Farm at the start of each academic year provide opportunities for students to